learn-co-curriculum/swift-HowToFlatironGO-lab/README.md

 [MapViewController.swift](https://github.com/learn-co-curriculum/FlatironGO/blob/master/FlatironGo/MapViewController.swift)

-# What happens when they tap a treasure icon on the map
+# Tapping the Treasure Icon

 Check out the extension on `MapViewController` marked "Segue Method".
 Here we implement the functionality to handle the tap of an annotation view and the segue we perform based upon this.
 The `TreasureAnnotationView` class has an instance property called `treasure` of type `Treasure`.